 Factors that increase the risk of a fallen foot arch include trauma to the foot or ankle, rheumatoid arthritis, diabetes, aging, and obesity.

 Flat feet often cause no symptoms and therefore don' t require any treatment.
 But flat feet can cause heel pain and pain in the arch of the foot.
 That pain can worsen with activity.
 A fallen foot arch can also cause swelling along the inside of the ankle.

-Problematic flat feet can usually be alleviated through structurally supportive shoes and orthotics.
+X-rays, CT scans, ultrasounds, and MRI imaging methods can determine flat feet and their causes.
+Structurally supportive shoes and orthotics can usually alleviate the pain of problematic flat feet.
 A visit to your foot specialist will help with the best shoe and insole combination for your arch support needs.
 Stretching exercises, to lengthen the Achilles tendon, and other forms of physical therapy are also helpful.

 Modifying participation in painful activities is a logical and effective step.
 Weight loss also often helps.
 Physical therapists can design an exercise protocol for each individual patient.